The chubby puppy sleeps all day

 For running’s what he’d hate.

-Then when the children fetch his lead,
+When the children fetch his lead,

 You’ll hear his fearsome snores,